nelsam/vidar/README.md

 around find/replace stuff.

 I still don't think it's a good replacement for your every day editor, even for Go code, but it does have some features that I find lacking in the other editors out there.
-If you can read the key bindings from the main.go file and feel like giving it a shot, be my guest.
+If you'd like to try it, be my guest.
+I've added a file/edit menu (soon to have a view menu) which displays commands and their key bindings, so you no longer have to learn key bindings from the source code.

-Code suggestions still feel clunky, by the way.
-I'm working on that too.
+Code suggestions are still a little weird - gocode is doing something I don't expect with regard to the potential suggestions in the current package.
+Imported packages and the current file both work, but other files in the current package ... don't.
+I don't know why.

 ## Requirements